Services

 Communication skills

-Children with limited communication abilities or who may be described as ‘non-verbal’.
+Children with limited communication abilities or who may be described as ‘non-speaking’.

 Your child’s ability to get their message across and be a ‘successful communicator’ can have an impact on the general quality of life of your child and your family.
 Children who are unable to communicate or can only communicate a small range of messages can be experiencing high levels of stress and frustration.
 Your child’s communication skills can be supported by developing your ability to encourage and maintain interactions, increase opportunities to communicate and provide a ‘means’ to communicate.
 If you would like to support your child’s ability to communicate we can provide assessment, support and access to a range of alternative communication methods to meet your child’s individual needs.